Intelligence Reporting Insights for Amazon: Organic Rank and Share of Voice

-Share of Voice on the other hand is the percentage of a search results that are made up by your products for a given search term.
+Share of voice, on the other hand, is the percentage of a search results that are made up by your products for a given search term.
 In other words, share of voice is the percentage of Amazon’s digital shelf that you are winning.
-For example, if you have 5 products displaying on a search results page out of a total of 50 listings, you have a 10% share of voice.
+For example, if you have 5 products displaying on a search results page out of a total of 50 listings, you have a 10% SOV.

 Share of voice is based in the same underlying principles as “shelf space” in brick and mortar traditional retail stores.
-Instead, the SERP is now the “digital shelf” and the more shelf space (share of voice) on the SERP that is yours, the more likely someone will buy your product and engage with your brand.
-Measuring the real estate you own across all your keywords, branded, category and competitor can help you understand where your brand is strong and categories or search terms where you need improvement.
+Instead, the SERP is now the “digital shelf” and the more shelf space (SOV) on the SERP that is yours, the more likely someone will engage with your brand and buy your product.
+Measuring the real estate you own across all your keywords of branded, category, and competitor can help you understand where your brand is strong and categories or search terms where you need improvement.

 To further guide our customers advertising strategy, we also provide competitor share of voice on those same search terms.
 With this data, you can can understand how you are performing relative to your toughest competition, whether and how much a competitor is bidding on your brand, and allows you to adapt and make the strategic changes for you and your brand to stay on top – literally speaking.
 There is no more important placement than top of search.
 You must own top of search for your brand, and should aspire to own top of search for flagship category keywords.

 *New metric alert: Top of Search Share of Voice